RTEMS/rtems-docs/c-user/object-services/directives.rst

     This parameter is the object identifier to get the name.

 ``name``
-    This parameter is the pointer to an :c:type:`rtems_name` object.
+    This parameter is the pointer to an :ref:`InterfaceRtemsName` object.
 When the directive call is successful, the object name associated with the object identifier will be stored in this object.

 .. rubric:: RETURN VALUES: